mayankmangukiya27/musical_app_practice/README.md

 -Perfect for apps where you don’t need complex event streams or architecture.
 -Plenty of examples, tutorials, and community support make troubleshooting easier.

+Screen and UI overview
+Home Screen:
+ - Displays a list of songs with album posters and artist names.
+ - Player Integration: A mini audio player is displayed when a song is playing.
+Tapping the poster toggles blur overlay, play/pause, and shows the current progress.
+ - Cart Support: Users can add or remove songs from their cart with a single tap.
+Cart icon shows total selected songs.

+Song Details
+ - Shows full details of a selected song (title, artist, album, release date).
+ - Integrated audio playback using just_audio.

+Cart
+ - checkout/remove product

+Data Handling
+    - Local storage with Hive is used to cache API responses.
+    - On the first app launch, songs are fetched from the remote API.
+    - On subsequent launches, data is loaded from the local database for faster performance and offline access.

 In this Project we have used MVVM Architecture:

 Why we have used MVVM architecture:-